 - In the fallout from the ensuing controversy, this trope is given a nod in this follow-up segment in a Bait-and-Switch:Sam: Wow, who knew conservatives were so sensitive about the C-word?note I should make a note of that.

 - Distaff Counterpart: To Last Week Tonight with John Oliver, another news satire series starring an immigrant who used to be a correspondent for The Daily Show.
 Both shows air once a week and tend to do longer-form segments that do deep dives into overlooked political issues - and in fact are shot in the same studio with the same director.
-Could also be an Alternate Company Equivalent, aside from the fact both HBO and TBS are owned by Time Warner.
+Could also be an Alternate Company Equivalent, aside from the fact both HBO and TBS are owned by Warner Bros.
+Discovery.

 - Expy: The "Sam Squad" are Daily Show correspondents in all but name.
 Given her prior experience on Jon Stewart's run, this is not unexpected.